mgustafsson1/devbox/README.md

 devbox
 ======

-A vagrant development vm provisioned for working with PHP and the [Laravel](http://www.laravel.com) framework out of the box.
+devbox is a Vagrant development machine provisioned and preconfigured for working with PHP and the [Laravel](http://www.laravel.com) framework out of the box.

 ## Features / Stack